 When should I apply?

-Students should look to apply for scholarships from September the year prior, with most of them closing in March 2019.
+Students should look to apply for scholarships from September the year prior, with most of them closing in March each year.
 But this doesn’t apply to all scholarships.
 Equity Scholarship applications through UAC open early August, with offers made in December and January.
 Also, some of the High Achievers scholarships are automatically awarded around admission time (January/February).